 - Fibrates primarily lower TGs but can also raise HDL-C. They are often used in individuals with hypertriglyceridemia or mixed dyslipidemia.

-- Omega-3 fatty acids reduce arterial inflammation, exhibit TG-lowering effects, and can raise HDL-C levels (18, 25).
+- Omega-3 fatty acids may help reduce arterial inflammation, exhibit TG-lowering effects, and can raise HDL-C levels (18, 25).

-- Plant sterols and stanols (3 grams daily) can lower LDL-C by 12%.
+- Plant sterols and stanols (3 grams daily) may help lower LDL-C by 12%.

 - Red yeast rice (RYR) is a natural supplement that contains monacolin K, which is chemically identical to a statin.
-RYR can lower LDL-C, TC, and TG as effectively as a low-intensity statin with fewer statin-related side effects.Β
+RYR may help lower LDL-C, TC, and TG as effectively as a low-intensity statin with fewer statin-related side effects.

-- Niacin can lower VLDL-C, LDL-C, and TG while simultaneously increasing HDL-C levels.
+- Niacin may help lower VLDL-C, LDL-C, and TG while simultaneously increasing HDL-C levels.
 Caution should be taken because high doses can cause flushing and liver toxicity.
-(18, 25)Β
+(18, 25)

 Lifestyle Changes and Self-Care